Camping in bear country can be an exhilarating experience, but it requires careful preparation and awareness.

 Campsite Cleanliness

-Maintain a clean campsite by properly disposing of food waste and gray water.
+Properly dispose of food waste and gray water to maintain a clean campsite.
 Clean up thoroughly after meals and store all cooking equipment with your food.
-These practices are essential off-grid camping essentials when it comes to bear safety.
+These practices are essential off-grid camping essentials for bear safety.

 Strain your dishwater to remove food particles and scatter the water at least 100 yards from your campsite.
 Never bury food scraps or trash, as bears can easily dig these up.
 Pack out all trash and leftover food, leaving no trace of food odors at your campsite.